Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are typically installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can result in malfunctions and even premature replacement.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 - Water pooling around the air conditioner.